liberland/Constitution/Liberland-constitution.md

 * **§II.18.** No law shall institute price controls of goods and/or services, nor rent controls.
 * **§II.19.** No law shall regulate the rules concerning uploading and/or transmitting any materials through the Internet and/or any other medium of exchange, where all parties of age involved consent; nor shall it regulate the rules concerning displaying and/or accessing such material.
 * **§II.20.** No law shall exempt Assembly Representatives from its operation, nor deny to any person the equal protection of the laws.
+* **§II.21.** No law shall allow any agent of the Public Administration to enlist any person to commit any criminal offence.

 ### Article III: Individual Rights